Physical Properties of Massive Compact Starburst Galaxies with Extreme Outflows: Results

 Such line broadenings and blue velocity shifts clearly identify outflowing gas.
 We note that often the broad components contain some redshifted gas as well, compared to the narrow line profiles.
 The presence of a blueshift in the velocity centroid of the broad components is attributed to dust present in the host galaxy that obscures part of the redshifted outflows.
 We note that their SED fitting suggests a mean attenuation of A$\rm_V \sim 0.43$ (Tremonti et al., in prep.).
 We come back to this point in Section \ref{section:broad/narrow}.

 The left panel of Fig.~\ref{fig:comparison_vel} compares the \ion{[O}{2]} and H$\alpha$ broad emission line kinematics as represented by v$_{98}$, which is an estimate of the maximum observed outflow speed (and is a lower limit to the actual maximum speed if the gas producing the blueshifted line wings is not moving directly towards the observer).
-The \ion{[O}{2]} maximum velocity is roughly 500 \kmps greater than that of H$\alpha$, although their kinematics are consistent for a few galaxies.
+The \ion{[O}{2]} maximum velocity is roughly 450 \kmps greater than that of H$\alpha$, although their kinematics are consistent for a few galaxies.

 Fig.~\ref{fig:Velocities} compares the \ion{[O}{2]} emission line kinematics to fits of the \ion{Mg}{2}$\lambda$2796 absorption lines for each galaxy. \ion{Mg}{2} exhibits complex velocity profiles in our sources, with a mean value of v$_{98}$ of $-$1890 \kmps.
 Such large blueshifts clearly identify outflowing gas, observed in absorption.
 In the case of J2118 we do not detect \ion{Mg}{2} absorption and show the fit results to \ion{Fe}{2}$\lambda$2586 instead.
 The lack of \ion{Mg}{2} absorption in this galaxy is most likely due to the detected \ion{Mg}{2} emission, which fills the underlying absorption trough.
 We note that 9/14 galaxies in our sample have less than 5\% of the \ion{Mg}{2} EW within 50 \kmps of the systemic redshift.
-We explore the possible reasons for the lack of \ion{Mg}{2} absorption near the systemtic velocity below in Section~\ref{section:LyC_leak}.
+While \ion{Mg}{2} emission line filling may be present for our sources it should not substantially affect our maximum velocity, as v$_{98}$ is typically far greater than the velocity of \ion{Mg}{2} when observed in emission.
+We will present results on \ion{Mg}{2} emission using high resolution spectra in an upcoming paper (Perrotta et al, in prep.).
+We explore the possible reasons for the lack of \ion{Mg}{2} absorption near the systematic velocity below in Section~\ref{section:LyC_leak}.

 The various ions studied here probe the same cool gas phase (T $\sim$ 10$^4$ K).
 However, they could originate on different spatial scales and their physical properties could span a wide range of values.
 Most importantly, emission and absorption lines provide us different approaches to study outflowing gas.
 We return to this point in Section~\ref{section:broad/narrow}